LaunchCodeEducation/linux/content/git/walkthrough/git-branching/index.md

 ### Staging

-This would be a great place to stage your changes for a commit.
-Run the `git status` command to view the changes made.
+This would be a great place to stage your changes for a commit and submit a pull request within your own remote repo for additional practice.
+Run the `git status` command to view the changes made to the project.

 ![git-status](pictures/git-status.png?classes=border)

-{{% notice note %}}
-It is best practice to always create a new branch when adding content to a project.
-{{% /notice %}}
+- Add the changes
+- Commit the changes
+- Push new local branch to local repo
+- Submit a pull request and merge the `bug-fix` branch into the `master` branch.

 ### Recap

-- example repo
+- Branching Practices
+ - Update master when creating new branches
+- Viewing current local branch and existing remote branches
+  - `git branch`, `git branch -a`
-  - broken app with a bug
+- Creating a new branch
-  - new branch to fix bug
+  - `git branch [new-branch]`
-- example repo2
-  - app that is being expanded
-  - new branch for new feature
+- Checkout to different branch
-- after coding pushed up and
+  - `git checkout [new-branch]`
+- Additional Staging